remtrik/remtrik/README.md

 ~~Samsung Galaxy A30S White 3/32~~ - Was sold

+Samsung Galaxy A30S Blue 3/32

 Samsung Galaxy S8 Snapdragon (Dreamqlte) 4/64 half bricked, looks like panel is powered, but no splash or download

 Samsung Galaxy S8 Exynos (Dreamlte) 4/64 - same phone as snapdragon ver, but panel is dead, and board is LDU, so i don't have modem in it

+Samsung Galaxy A16

 ---